Bike Bus

 - Build a stronger sense of community.

-- Recruit Allies: Engage parents, caregivers, teachers, and community members who are already biking or are interested.
+- Recruit allies: Engage parents, caregivers, teachers, sports fans, coworkers, and community members who are already biking or are interested.

 Methods: